-- ✓ To be equipped to fulfil your role as a member of the Headteacher's Appraisal panel - ✓ To explore what might be clear, appropriate & challenging objectives which contribute to improving the school's educational provision - ✓ To discuss the evidence available to inform the review process - ✓ To support the analysis of the key data available
+✓ To explore what might be clear, appropriate & challenging objectives which contribute to improving the school's educational provision

+- ✓ To discuss the evidence available to inform the review process - ✓ To support the analysis of the key data available.

 Session Structure

 - 1. Statutory Background/why appraisal?

 - 2. Roles and responsibilities

 - 3. The appraisal process

 - 4. The planning and review meeting

 - 5. Setting the objectives

 - 6. Professional Development

 - 7. The appraisal review statement

 - 8. Making a pay recommendation

 - 9. In year monitoring